 Depending on the pain level of your L5 S1, a number of treatment options can give you some (at least temporary) relief:

 - Physiotherapy—Physiotherapists can help you stretch and strengthen muscles in your back.
 This can stabilize your back and lessen the pressure (and thus, the pain).

 - Stand Up and Move—Sitting for long periods of time puts pressure on the L5 S1 disc.
 If you work in an office, make sure you frequently stand up to walk around.
-When at home, do some appropriate (i.e. non-strenuous) physical exercises.
+When at home, do some appropriate (i.e. non-strenuous) physical exercises or yoga poses.

 - Massages—Massage therapy should only be used in addition to other methods.
 Massages can relax muscles, releasing some of the acute pain, but they do not bring lasting results.

 - Acupuncture—This is a scientifically accepted, very old alternative treatment method using thin needles to stimulate energy points in the body.
 Acupuncture is a very good option to release the pain temporarily.

 - Medication—Pain medication or muscle relaxants can relieve the pain for the moment.
 But be aware that such medicine has many side effects.
 It is imperative to first speak to your physician; you could overdose on or become addicted to pain medication, and over long time periods, it can lose effectiveness.
 For less side effects try a gentle all natural anti-inflammatory.

 - Cortisone Injections—Also known as epidural steroid injections, cortisone shots contain a local anaesthetic and steroids.
 The local anaesthetic lasts for about 12 hours, while the steroid helps decrease the nerve irritation and usually starts working a day or two after the injection.
 This method is often ineffective in relieving pain, and should only be taken at the recommendation of your doctor.